porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.design.md

 ## Clickability

-Each pagination item (arrows, numbers, ellipsis) spans over a clickable are of 40 x 40 px to guarantee a proper click- and touchability (on mobile devices).
+Each pagination item (arrows, numbers, ellipsis) spans over a clickable area of 40 x 40 px to guarantee a proper click- and touch-ability (on mobile devices).

 ## Disabled arrows